ezzing/3DLayout-documentation/README.md

     {
         id: the area id,
         name: the area name,
-        number of modules: total of modules in the area }
+        modules: total of modules in the area
+    }

 #### getTotalPower